SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 1. Add a 'JSON to XML Converter' step.
 The default settings of this step are sufficient.
 No additional settings are needed in the property sheet.

-    In the step, we are converting the JSON representation of the notification event to its XML equivalent so that it can be easily extracted later.
+    In this step, we are converting the JSON representation of the notification event to its XML equivalent so that it can be easily extracted later.
 <br>![](../ex3/images/image15.png)

 1. Next, after this Converter step, go ahead and add a new flow step.